 About me

-I had to fight through my trauma and insecurities, and this art, what I placed on my skin and beneath it, brought me to where I am today.
+I had to fight through my trauma and insecurities, and this art brought me to where I am today.

 I first studied in art schools, then earned a degree in cinema and multimedia arts.
-I later completed the course required to get my professional tattoo license, including both the technical and biomedical aspects of the practice.
-I’m also trained in first aid procedures.
+I later completed my professional tattoo license, including the technical and biomedical aspects.
+I’m also trained in first aid.

-On a professional level, I’ve had the pleasure of collaborating with people I still deeply respect.
-I also co-founded and co-directed a tattoo studio , a project I eventually left behind to pursue what truly makes me feel alive: the journey.
+It all began in my teenage bedroom, practicing on myself.
+Then friends, then studios across Europe.
+I co-founded and co-directed a tattoo studio — a project I eventually left behind to pursue what truly makes me feel alive: the journey.

 I need to mix my art with the cultures I encounter.
 That’s how I grow.
 That’s how I create something meaningful.